What is plantar fasciitis?

 Plantar fasciitis develops when the plantar fascia is overloaded — typically from tight calf muscles, weak foot intrinsic muscles, sudden increases in activity, prolonged standing on hard surfaces, or unsupportive footwear.
 High arches, flat feet, and excess body weight can increase risk.

-How virtual PT helps with plantar fasciitis
+How online PT helps with plantar fasciitis

+Evaluation.
 Your PT assesses your foot, ankle, and calf over video — checking flexibility, strength, and how you walk.
 They identify what's contributing to the overload on your plantar fascia.

+Treatment.
 Your program includes calf and plantar fascia stretching, foot and ankle strengthening, load management strategies, and guidance on footwear.
 The key is gradually increasing what your foot can handle without re-aggravating the tissue.

+Ongoing support.
 Message your PT between visits about pain levels and how exercises feel.
 The program is adjusted as your heel pain improves.

 What to expect